 There are two sets of indicators – one targeted for national assessment, and the other applies to the global level.
-There is also a handbook for applying the indicators.
-The indicators and the handbook have been updated in 2015 in English and in French.
+There is also a guidebook for researchers for applying the national level indicators.
+The national level indicators and the guidebook have been updated in 2015 in English, French, Spanish and Portuguese.
 Other updated language versions will be published later on.
-It is recommendable to use the latest available version of the indicators in each language, and the latest version of the handbook in English if possible, for the accuracy of the research process.
+It is recommendable to use the latest available version of the indicators in each language, and the latest version of the guidebook in English or other accessible language if possible, for the accuracy of the research process.

 JSI Assessments 2015-2016

 In 2015-16 three new JSI Assessments have been conducted in Kenya, Nepal and Iraq.